ukncsc/lme/docs/chapter3-manual.md

 ## 3.5 Configuring Winlogbeat on Windows Event Collector Server
-In order for logs to get from the windows event collector to the database running on the linux server you need to install Winlogbeat.
+In order for logs to get from the Windows event collector to the database running on the Linux server you need to install Winlogbeat.

-Winlogbeat reads the event logs on the windows machine according to the configuration file provided to it.
+Winlogbeat reads the event logs on the Windows machine according to the configuration file provided to it.
 Once the event logs have been opened, Winlogbeat sends all of the new logs (and some historic) to your chosen database.

-### 3.5.1 Files Required for the windows server
+### 3.5.1 Files Required for the Windows server
 You need the following files.
 Some of these you obtained earlier, after running the deploy script, or when manually making certificates.
 Others are available from the official Winlogbeat zip downloaded from the elastic site.